osmlab/mapbox-studio-humanitarian-print.tm2/data/README.md

 - You can edit the 'desired' variable in `index.js` to change which tags are used to filter items by
 - to use, first `npm install`, then `node index.js`
-    - it will look for the file `nepal.latest.osm.pbf`, which can be acquired here: https://wiki.openstreetmap.org/wiki/2015_Nepal_earthquake#Exporting_OpenStreetMap_data
+- the scipr  will look for the file `nepal.latest.osm.pbf`, which can be acquired here: https://wiki.openstreetmap.org/wiki/2015_Nepal_earthquake#Exporting_OpenStreetMap_data
 - this will output GeoJSON, to save it to a file, pipe it, like so: `node index.js > output.geojson`
 - then you can use [tippecanoe](https://github.com/mapbox/tippecanoe) to convert that GeoJSON file to vector tiles, `tippecanoe -o out.mbtiles -n Nepal output.geojson`
 - upload `out.mbtiles` to your account at http://mapbox.com/data

+Once you have vector tiles in your account on Mapbox.com you can style them in Mapbox studio, using the style provided in this repository.
+[This guide](https://www.mapbox.com/guides/collaborating/) will help you set up this style yourself.

+Let us know what else you need.